-The practice manager confirmed that conscious sedation is offered if clinically indicated using intravenous (IV) sedation, or inhalation sedation, known as relative analgesia (RA).
-IV sedation is only offered to patients over the age of 18 and RA sedation is offered to adults and children.
+Mr Thompson confirmed that conscious sedation is offered if clinically indicated using inhalation sedation, known as relative analgesia (RA) sedation and is offered to adults and children.

-There was a conscious sedation policy in place and that was comprehensive and reflected the legislation and best practice guidance.
+There was a conscious sedation policy and procedure in place and that was comprehensive and reflected the legislation and best practice guidance.

 Review of the environment and equipment evidenced that conscious sedation is being managed in keeping with Conscious Sedation in The Provision of Dental Care (2003).
 Examination of records confirmed that the RA equipment has been serviced and a risk assessment has been completed regarding the use, risks and control measures for the management of waste medical gases.

-A sample of clinical records of patients who had treatment using conscious sedation were reviewed.
+A sample of clinical records of patients who had treatment using conscious sedation was reviewed.
 These records included all of the required information regarding the sedation technique provided and the care of the patient during treatment.
 Information was available for patients in respect of the treatment provided and aftercare arrangements.